-any shape resembling the curved shape of the moon in its first or last quarters
+a shape resembling the curved shape of the new moon

 I laid my head and hands in the

 crescents carved into the wood.

 laugh at with contempt and derision

 Men at the front of the crowd called us names and

 any of various small animals or insects that are pests

 The room was warm and quite small but entirely free of dirt,

 vermin, and mice.